Saltpeter, Horse Sweat, and Biltong: The origins of our national food.

 Let’s review what we know.

-The beef that he was salting went off, 8 days after the process was started.
+The beef that he was salting went off, 8 days after the process was started due to the high temperatures.
 Beginning with the thick parts of the cut.

 He had experience with grapes since 1708.
 Grapes that was not properly pressed easily lead to the formation of vinegar, a known preservative.